moos3/blog/content/post/django-and-docker.md

 If you're using a Mac, you will want to start working with Docker by opening the Docker Quickstart Terminal.
 This will ensure that your environment is setup properly.
 Since Docker is actually running in a VM.

 #### 3. Get familiar with Docker
-For our Django app we are goign to build a custom Django image.
+For our Django app we are going to build a custom Django image.
 There is a lot to learn about Docker images in the future, so you should definitely read up on them when your ready.

 For this demo, you will want to create a directory to store all your files.
 I've created a directory called ~/build/django-docker.
 You can do this with:
 ```